kionsoftware/terraform-provider-kion/importer-script/README.md

 ## Importing Current Resource State

-After importing resources from your installation of cloudtamer.io, but before running your first `terraform plan`, you'll need to generate the Terraform state.
+After importing resources from your installation of Kion, but before running your first `terraform plan`, you'll need to generate the Terraform state.
 After running the importer script, it will generate a bash script for you that you can run to easily do this.
 The script contains the `terraform import` command for each individual resource that was imported during the run.

 At the end of the run, you'll see this in the output:
 `cd <import directory> ; bash import_resource_state.sh`